 - SUNY New Paltz Off-Campus Housing Bulletin Board: Landlords post openings here.
 Students that already have apartments and are looking for roommates post here as well.
 If none of the current postings interest you, post on this board letting people know you're looking for a place.
 A landlord or student who has a sudden opening later may contact you.

-- New Paltz Times: See Rentals section.
+- New Paltz Times: See All Rentals in the Classifieds section.

 - Hudson Valley Craigslist: See Housing section.